What Is Rejuran? Understanding Salmon DNA Skin Treatments

 Is Rejuran safe to use in Australia?

-Yes.
-Rejuran is widely used across Australia and administered under strict clinical protocols.
+Rejuran is used in Australian clinical settings that follow relevant safety and infection-control standards.
 At Heart Aesthetics Hobart, treatments are performed using regulated medical products in a sterile, professional setting.
-As with any cosmetic therapy, individual risks are discussed during your consultation to ensure the treatment is appropriate for your skin and health.
+As with any cosmetic therapy, individual risks are discussed during your consultation to help determine whether the treatment is appropriate for your skin and health.

 Are there any side effects after Rejuran?